shashwat-mittal/GoGit/CONTRIBUTORS/IIITA/Second_year/Ashutosh Verma/info.md

+## Que1(issue-409) How and why merge conflicts arise?
+## Ans:
+Merge conflict arises when two branches diverge from each other and in both branches changes are made in the same line of the same file.
+So, git is not able to decide how to arrange both changes.It also occurs if there is a difference of any new line character
 ## Hey👋 Everyone!!
 This is Ashutosh Verma. <br>
 This is my GoGit Repo.
 I'm a second year student at IIIT-A.